 Providing evidence is vital to prove that you meet the tort threshold.
 Furthermore, it will help you qualify for non-economic damages in your injury case.
 Some of the evidence may include

 Moreover, you need to keep a record of all the days you missed work due to serious car accident injuries.
 You can use this record to estimate the lost wages.
 You need to preserve each letter or email whenever you file a claim.
 It will also help in negotiating with the insurance company when they approach you to know the severity of your injuries due to car accidents.

-If you are having a difficult time with insurance carriers, you can seek assistance from our car accident attorneys.
+If you are having a difficult time with insurance carriers, you can seek assistance from our fort myers personal injury lawyers.
 They will guide you at every step of the process.
 Contact us by filling out our contact form or call us at 800-572-3753 to schedule a free case consultation.

 Do You Need Help With a Disability-Related Problem?

 Talk to us.
 We promise we can help you.
 Call now!
 800-572-3753